FredrikGordh/MasterPlanner---Advanced-Web-programming-/README.md

 Server-side: We will use node.js and express as the backend framework.
 Furthermore, we will use postman for testing.

-Database: The data will be stored using SQLlite.
+Database: The data will be stored using SQLlite for user and course information and Firebase Realtime Database for images and chat information.